RobertMcReed/puck-js-hue/README.md

 Toggle brightness between 25%, 50%, 75%, 100%

-Puck responds with a series of pretty green flashes equal to the light state (1, 2, 3, 4).
+Puck responds with a pretty blue-green flash.

 ### Medium Click (0.3s < clickDuration <= 0.6s)

 Toggle light On / Off

-Puck responds with a long green flash.
+Puck responds with a classy yellow-green flash.

-### Long Click (0.6s < clickDuration <= 0.9s)
+### Long Click (0.6s < clickDuration)

 Switch the light group the puck is currently bound to.

-Puck responds with a series of pretty blue flashes equal to the group number as ordered in the `GROUPS` array (one-indexed).

-### Longer Click (0.9s < clickDuration <= 1.5s)

-Puck reminds you what light group is selected.

-Puck responds with a series of aggressive red flashes equal to the group number as ordered in the `GROUPS` array (one-indexed).
+Puck responds with a series of decadent blue-red flashes equal to the group number as ordered in the `GROUPS` array (one-indexed).

-### Longest Click (duration > 2.0s)

-Rainbow party.

 ## Limitations